Supporting Watershed Coordination in 2018-19

 In 2012, Watershed Management was made a Salt Spring Island Local Trust Committee Top Priority in response to poor water quality advisories for St. Mary Lake which supplies drinking water to thousands of islanders.
 The primary goal of this project was to undertake a coordinated, whole watershed approach to successfully address lake water quality and quantity.
 The St. Mary Lake Integrated Watershed Management Plan was adopted in 2015.

 In order to coordinate the Salt Spring Island Water Protection Authority, the Salt Spring Island Local Trust Committee has been delegated the authority of Islands Trust Act Section 8(2)b from Trust Council.
 In 2013, Trust Council Bylaw No. 154 was adopted.
 The bylaw empowers the LTC to coordinate SSIWPA as a multi-agency collaborative approach to addressing watershed management.

-Salt Spring Island Watershed Protection Authority (SSIWPA)
+Salt Spring Island Watershed Protection Alliance (SSIWPA)

 June 29, 2017 - Staff Report

 March 24, 2016 - OPUS Watershed Conservation and Demand Management Plan, Final Draft

 January 29, 2016 - Project Update: SSIWPA - Special Property Tax Requisition - Water Conservation & Water Demand Management Plan for NSSWD - Project Charter

 September 28, 2015 - Amended Request for Proposal & Additional Operations Budget Proposal

 June 30, 2015 - Project Update

 May 12, 2015 - Terms of Reference, Scope of Work & Qualifications for Services